huaweicloud/huaweicloud-fpga/README.md

 <a name="sec_1_2"></a>
 ## 1.2 Preparations
-Before using the FPGA development suite, download the suite, modify the configuration file, and configure an FPGA Accelerated Cloud Server (FACS) image.
+Before using the FPGA development suite, you must perform 1.2.1~1.2.3 steps to complete the development kit acquisition and tool installation and configuration.
 The hardware development tools are stored in the [hardware](./fp1/hardware) directory, including Vivado and SDAccel development tools.
 The software development tools are stored in the [software](./fp1/software) directory, including configure files, drivers, tools, and related applications which are needed when running instances.

 <a name="sec_1_2_1"></a>
 ### 1.2.1 Downloading Suite

 + For HTTPS connections, run the `git clone https://github.com/Huawei/huaweicloud-fpga.git` command to download the suite.

-+ For SSH connections, run the `git@github.com:Huawei/huaweicloud-fpga.git` command to download the suite.
++ For SSH connections, run the `git clone git@github.com:Huawei/huaweicloud-fpga.git` command to download the suite.

+> Ensure that the ECS is bound with an EIP before using the ECS to download the development suite.<br/>
 > Ensure that the Git tool is installed before downloading the development suite.

 <a name="sec_1_2_2"></a>
-### 1.2.2 Modifying the Configuration File and Configuring an FACS Image
+### 1.2.2 Configuring Intranet DNS
+After the intranet DNS is configured, the ECS can access relevant cloud services through the intranet of the virtual private cloud, providing users with a more stable and reliable network environment.
+For more information, see the "Configuring Intranet DNS" section in the [FACS User's Guide](https://support.huaweicloud.com/usermanual-fpga/en-us_topic_0069154765.html).

+<a name="sec_1_2_3"></a>
-#### Step 1 Compiling and Installing the FPGA Image Management Tool
+### 1.2.3 configuring and Installing the FPGA Image Management Tool
 The fisclient is a cross-platform command-line interface (CLI) tool used for FPGA image management, which is mandatory before FPGA image loading.
 By using fisclient, you can register, delete, and query FPGA images (AEIs), or manage the association between AEIs and elastic cloud server (ECS) images.
 You can associate an AEI with an ESC image, and release the AEI to the cloud market or share it with other users through the ESC image.

-For details, please see the chapter of installation in [fisclient README](./cli/fisclient/README.md).
+>For details, please see the chapter of installation and configuration in [fisclient README](./cli/fisclient/README.md).
-### Step 2: Modifying the Configuration File and Configuring an FACS Image
-Before registering and querying an FPGA image, modify the configuration file and configure an FACS image.
-For details, visit [http://support.huaweicloud.com/usermanual-fpga/zh-cn_topic_0069154765.html](http://support.huaweicloud.com/usermanual-fpga/zh-cn_topic_0069154765.html).

 <a name="sec_2"></a>
 # 2 FPGA Development Guide for High-Performance Architecture